Katsura Asano, Professor

 The main player of our projects is translation initiation multifactor complex (MFC), a ~1 MDa complex made of eukaryotic initiation factors (eIF) 1, 2, 3, 5 and the initiator Met-tRNA.
 This is found in all the eukaryotic species examined so far including humans and yeasts.
 MFC allows stringent translation initiation at AUG codons and serves as the platform of complex translational regulation required for higher-ordered eukaryotic functions.
 We dissect MFC functions by genetics using mutations in two proteins, eIF3e/Int-6 and eIF5-mimic protein (5MP).
 Being located in the structural core of eIF3, eIF3e plays an important role in translational regulation, coordinating cellular proliferation and metabolism.
 As a molecular mimic and competitor of eIF5, 5MP inhibits MFC function, regulating initiator Met-tRNA recruitment to the ribosome and stringency of translation initiation.
 We use yeasts, insects, and human cells, including cancer cells, to study MFC functions in stringent translation initiation, cell differentiation, and neuronal growth regulation.

 Leiming Tang, Jacob Morris, Ji Wan, Chelsea Moore, Yoshihiko Fujita, Sarah Gillaspie, Eric Aube, Jagpreet Nanda, Abbey Anderson, Christian Cox, Hiroyuki Hiraishi, Leiming Dong, Maud Marques, Maika Jangal, Chingakham Ranjit Singh, Hirohide Saito, Michael Witcher, Ivan Topisirovic, Shu-Bing Qian, Katsura Asano.
 2017.
 Competition between translation initiation factor eIF5 and its mimic protein 5MP determines non-AUG initiation rate genome-wide.
-Nucl.
-Acids Res 45, in press.
+Nucl Acids Res 45(20):11941-11953.

 Caitlin Kozel, Brytteny Thompson, Samantha Hustak, Chelsea Moore, Akio Nakashima, Chingakham Ranjit Singh, Megan Reid, Christian Cox, Evangelos Papadopoulos, Rafael E. Luna, Abbey Anderson, Hideaki Tagami, Hiroyuki Hiraishi, Emily Archer Slone, Ken-ichi Yoshino, Masayo Asano, Sarah Gillaspie, Jerome Nietfeld, Jean-Pierre Perchellet, Stefan Rothenburg, Hisao Masai, Gerhard Wagner, Alexander Beeser, Ushio Kikkawa, Sherry D. Fleming, and Katsura Asano.
 2016.
 Overexpression of eIF5 or its protein mimic 5MP perturbs eIF2 function and induces ATF4 translation through delayed re-initiation.
-Nucl.
-Acids Res.
-44, 8704-8713.
+Nucl Acids Res 44(18):8704-8713.

 Asano, K. 2014.
 Why is start codon selection so precise in eukaryotes?
 Review.
 Translation 2, e28387.

 Singh CR, Watanabe R, Chowdhury W, Hiraishi H, Murai MJ, Yamamoto Y, Miles D, Ikeda Y, Asano M, Asano K. 2012.
 Sequential eIF5 binding to the charged disordered segments of eIF4G and eIF2β stabilizes the 48S pre-initiation complex and promotes its shift to the initiation mode.
-Mol.
-Cell.
-Biol.
-32, 3978-3989.
+Mol Cell Biol 32(19):3978-3989.